Dynamical quantum ergodicity from energy level statistics

 Using the triangle inequality for the magnitudes of these vectors gives

-on noting that $\uh(t_0)\lvert \nu_{k+\ptau}^{(k)}\rangle$ is orthogonal to $\uh(t_0)\lvert C_{k+\ptau}\rangle$, and consequently the inner product of the former with $\lvert C_{k+\ptau+1}\rangle$ cannot exceed $\sqrt{1-z_{k+\ptau}^2(1;t_0)}$ in magnitude.
+on noting that $\uh(t_0)\lvert \nu_{k+\ptau}^{(k)}\rangle$ is orthogonal to $\uh(t_0)\lvert C_{k+\ptau}\rangle$, and consequently the inner product of the former with $\lvert C_{k+\ptau+1}\rangle$ cannot exceed $\sqrt{1-z_{k+\ptau}^2(1,t_0)}$ in magnitude.

-The above inequalities can be simplified by defining $\theta_k(\ptau) = \arccos z_k(\ptau;t_0) \in [0,\pi/2]$.
+The above inequalities can be simplified by defining $\theta_k(\ptau) = \arccos z_k(\ptau, t_0) \in [0,\pi/2]$.
 In terms of these variables, Eq.~\eqref{eq:q_err_ineq_1} becomes

-Summing $\theta_k(\ptau+1)-\theta_k(\ptau)$ from $\ptau = \ptau_1$ to $\ptau = \ptau_2$ gives
+Summing $\theta_k(\ptau+1)-\theta_k(\ptau)$ from $\ptau = \ptau_1$ to $\ptau = \ptau_2-1$ gives

-which becomes Eq.~\eqref{eq:q_persistence_bound} when expressed in terms of the $z_k(\ptau;t_0)$.
+which becomes Eq.~\eqref{eq:q_persistence_bound} when $p_1 = 0$.
 We see that the bound is saturated when $\uh(t_0)$ at the $\ptau$-th step acts like a 2D rotation by the angle $\theta_{k+\ptau}(1)$ in the same direction as the previous steps.